 If you want low-cost business ideas with high profit, go with blogging, social media management, or other marketing and business consulting ideas.

-If you want to work with the most profitable businesses to start with $200K, get into real estate or bookkeeping.
+If you want to work with the most profitable types of small businesses that make money to start with $200K, get into real estate or bookkeeping.

 If you want the businesses with the lowest failure percentages, they are:

-Honestly, the most profitable business for you to start is one you have knowledge in, you know how to find customers for it, and you want to spend the rest of your life exploring and working with it.
+Honestly, the most profitable business for you to start is one you have knowledge in, you know how to find customers for, and you want to spend the rest of your life exploring and working with.